Longi94/JavaSteam/README.md

 </dependency>
 ```

-3. Add the appropriate cryptography dependency to your project.
-JavaSteam depends on this.
+**3. Add the appropriate cryptography dependency to your project.
+JavaSteam depends on this.**

 Gradle
 ```groovy